ChrisWeldon/chriswevans.com/README.md

 The code for the Gallery portion was very similar to the code for the projects section only instead of using React-markdown, I used React-Gallery and React-Images.
 I originally played with writing my own Mosaic viewer but landed on using this because I have other projects I am more interested...why reinvent the wheel.

+The React gallery page is organized by collection.
+On the local machine, each collection is a folder with the title as the Route.
+React-Gallery requires an object that contains the src of each photo as well as the dimensions.

+gallery:
+  |--All:
+      |--<Photos>
+      |--ratios.json
+  |--KiteFighting:
+      |--<Photos>
+      |--ratios.json
+  |--<Albums>

+The file ratios.json contains the path and the size of all the photos.
+To collect this I just made a little python script that I run every time I make changes to the gallery filestructure.
+All it does is go album to album and creates a ratios.json as well as placing one in the ./All directory with has the data for all photos in all directories as well as any that don't exist inside a collection.
+For example "Sadboy-6.jpg" is a one-off photo, so I placed it inside the ./All directory to be included in "All" but it will not be included in any specific directory.

 ### Resume

 Also very simple page, just Iframe's into a hosted version of my resume.